-This writing includes step by step experiments or a food recipe stating about method and procedure, research projects, summary, reviews, or event reports.
+This writing includes step-by-step experiments or a food recipe stating about method and procedure, research projects, summaries, reviews, or event reports.

-Opinion writing is an act to put your opinions with an aim to convince someone about something.
+Opinion writing is an act of putting your opinions with the aim to convince someone about something.
 It is truly and personally based on your outlook and presentation.
 Here, you need to provide your views to get encouragement from the other.

-Try and experience the styles because you never know, it will be a start to explore your hidden talents and unlocking yourself to opportunities in the long run.
+Try and experience the styles because you never know, it will be a start to exploring your hidden talents and unlocking yourself to opportunities in the long run.

 Remember, your writing reflects who you are!